| |

 - offering understated comfort rather unexpected in

+such a remote location.
 It is the perfect oasis from which to explore the

 wonders of Kings Canyon including the amazing rock formation